oceanprotocol-archive/OEPs/7/v0.3/README.md

 The main motivations of this OEP are:

 * Design a solution to extend the current architecture to use **Decentralized Identifiers (DIDs)** and **DID Documents (DDOs)**
-* Understand how to register information on-chain with off-chain integrity associated
 * Understand how to resolve DIDs into DDOs
-* Design a solution facilitating alignment of on-chain and off-chain information
 * Establishing the mechanism to know if the DDO associated with a DID was modified
 * Defining the common mechanisms, interfaces and APIs to implemented the designed solution
 * Define how Ocean assets, agents and domains can be modeled with a DID/DDO data model